 After service in the Navy at the Office of Naval Intelligence at the Pentagon, Andy earned an MBA at Harvard.
 He worked at White, Weld & Co. in New York until 1976, relocated to Transco Co. in Houston, and returned to New York in 1978 to work for various oil and gas companies and the citrus and vineyard business in banking and financial consulting.
 He lived on Eastern Long Island for the rest of his life, during which he was active in the Peconic Land Trust in preserving the natural beauty of Long Island.
 He was a trustee of Outward Bound and Woodberry Forest, climbed Kilimanjaro, and enjoyed tennis and golf.

 Andy is survived by his wife of 21 years, Angelika; a nephew; a niece; and their families.

-RICHARD A. WEBSTER '61 Dick died July 21, 2023, in Chicago, his home for the previous 33 years.
+RICHARD A. WEBSTER '61

+Dick died July 21, 2023, in Chicago, his home for the previous 33 years.
 He was 84.

 Dick was born in Brooklyn, N.Y., and came to us from St. Paul's School.
 At Princeton, he majored in economics, was in the Outing Club, and took his meals at Key & Seal.
 He roomed with Bill Rough and Jim Palmer.

-Dick went on to enjoy a long career in banking that took him from New York City to Hartford, Conn., and finally Chicago.
+Dick went on to enjoy

+a long career in banking that took him from New York City to Hartford, Conn., and finally Chicago.
 He had a passion for history, gardening, bird-watching, and jigsaw puzzles.
 He enjoyed spending time in Ireland, where he was to be buried, and going for extensive walks throughout the varied neighborhoods of Chicago.
 But most of all, he loved spending time with his family.

 He is survived by his beloved wife, Brigid Maloney, whom he married in 1969; and their two children, Maeve and Richard.

-THE CLASS OF 1962 JOHN P. MCWILLIAMS JR. '62 John, known as Mac to his Princeton friends (and his grandchildren), died July 23, 2023, in Middlebury, Vt.
+JOHN P. MCWILLIAMS JR. '62 John, known as Mac to his Princeton friends (and his grandchildren), died July 23, 2023, in Middlebury, Vt.
+Mac came to Princeton from Deerfield Academy.
+As an undergraduate, he graduated summa cum laude in English.
+He roomed his senior year with Andrew Berry, Rich Dallow, and Rich Thatcher and served as vice president of Tower Club.